 The Active Bystander training helped participants to overcome fear and paralysis in challenging situations, using the right words and expressions when challenging behaviours, and how to tackle 'micro-inequities', including eye-rolling, sighing, constant interruptions, and unconscious bias.

 More than 500 staff attended the workshops with some excellent feedback received.

-"This was one of the most useful sessions I have ever been to on this topic", "Sometimes you feel uncomfortable to speak out, but with this training, I will certainly do my very best",
+Sometimes you feel uncomfortable to speak out, but with this training, I will certainly do my very best.